• Skip to primary navigation

 Instructions

-• In a small bowl, mix all dry ingredients, oats, raisins and pecans in a bowl.
+• In a small bowl, mix all dry ingredients, plus oats, raisins and pecans in a bowl.

-• In a larger bowl, combine the pumpkin, applesauce, beaten egg and vanilla extract.
+• In a separate large bowl, combine the pumpkin, applesauce, honey, egg and vanilla extract.

 • Gradually add in the dry ingredients mixing until moistened.

-• Spray baking sheets with cooking spray.
-Drop cookies by spoonfuls onto baking sheets about 2” apart.
+• Drop cookies by spoonfuls onto baking sheets about 2” apart.
 If you want a more flat cookie, press with spoon.

 • Bake at 350 for about 10-12 minutes.
 Cool on baking racks.